Non-cuspidal Hida theory for Siegel modular forms and trivial zeros of $p$-adic $L$-functions: Non-cuspidal Hida theory

 where $m(a)= $.

 As illustrated in \cite[V Lemma 1.4 and its proof]{FC}, since the closure of every stratum associated with a cone in the toroidal compactification is irreducible and contains a stratum corresponding to a top dimensional cone, many properties of ($p$-adic) Siegel modular forms can be verified by examining the $q$-expansion.

-The following two propositions give a characterization of the space $\pV^{SP,r}$, $\pV^{SP,r,\flat}$ in terms of $q$-expansions.
+\begin{rem} The method here can be generalized to other PEL type Shimura varieties.
+When $q$-expansions are not available, one needs prove the desired properties of $\bU_p$-operators in \S\ref{sec:Up} by working with Fourier--Jacobi expansions. \end{rem}